senecajs/senecajs.org/src/pages/docs/tutorials/unit-testing.md

 <a name="detailed-logging"></a>
 ## Detailed logging

-When test fails, and you need to investigate further, it can be very helpful to see the detailed Seneca logs.
+When a test fails, and you need to investigate further, it can be very helpful to see the detailed Seneca logs.
 The default Seneca logs for production are output as JSON entries so that they can be sent to production logging services, and analysed in detail.
+But JSON is hard on the eyes.

 There is a simpler approach for unit tests.
-When in test mode, Seneca will simplify the log output and use a plain text, tab-separated format.
-To activate full logging, call the `.test` method like so:
+When in test mode, Seneca will simplify the log output and use a plain-text, tab-separated format.
+To activate test logging, call the `.test` method like so:

 ```js
 ...